Donervon Daniels: International career

 Born in Montserrat but raised in England after the Soufriere Hills eruption, Daniels is eligible to represent England or Montserrat at international level.
 In October 2019, he received a call-up to represent Montserrat in their 2019–20 CONCACAF Nations League B games against El Salvador and the Dominican Republic, but declined the offer in order to focus on his recovery from injury.

 Daniels played for Montserrat in their FIFA World Cup 2022 qualifier against US Virgin Islands on 2 June 2021, a match Montserrat won 4–0.
 He was then called up for Montserrat's CONCACAF Gold Cup qualification game against Trinidad and Tobago on 2 July 2021, but did not play.
+He was called up again in November 2023 for the CONCACAF Nations League for matches against the Dominican Republic and Barbados; he captained the side against the Dominican Republic and scored his first international goal against Barbados as Montserrat won both.